cstanislawski/grafana-db-exporter/README.md

 ## Configuration

 All configuration is done via environment variables.
-Here's a complete reference grouped by functionality:

 ### Git Configuration